Vitols999/QMS-WIKI/DocFaqMaps.md

 The [MOBAC Mobile Atlas Creator](https://mobac.sourceforge.net/ "MOBAC main page") can be used as a source of raster maps.
-With the help of this application the user can load tiles of on-line maps as well as some other map formats and save them as raster maps.
+With the help of this application the user can load tiles of online maps as well as some other map formats and save them as raster maps.
 Use GEMF or RMAP as output formats.
 For details check the [MOBAC Wiki](https://mobac.sourceforge.net/wiki/index.php/Main_Page "MOBAC wiki main page").

 The proprietary Mapsforge vector map format, which is rather popular on mobile phones, can be read by the latest version of MOBAC.